gumaerc-testorg/mas.714j-fall-2009/content/pages/readings/learning_sciences.md

 Repeatedly, Collins/Halverson show similarities between the apprenticeship era and the lifelong-learning era.
 For example, learning assessment during the apprenticeship era was accomplished as the master observed the student, correcting them as they went along.
 By analogy, the lifelong-learning era's assessment method in a computer-mediated learning environment can provide custom-tailored feedback.
 Additionally, it may throttle and customize the learning material as the student completes tasks.

 Whereas I was inspired by the vision and broad overview provided by Sawyer's paper on the Learning Sciences I felt that the Collins/Halverson paper was very enthusiastic, optimistic but lacking in specific quantitative data.
 Although some attention is placed on the 'shadow' of this wonderful vision ("What happens to those who are left out of the digital revolution?") overall I preferred Sawyer's sound presentation and synthesis of the various disciplines backing the Learning Sciences movement.
 As an avid supporter and soon-to-be developer of digital technology for education I had every reason to agree with Collins/Halverson but felt reluctant to fully endorse their view due to some key disagreements.
 Namely, I don not believe computers and software, in their current state, are sophisticated enough to adequately interact with young students without teacher or adult supervision.
-"Schools are not amenable to the customized education that is now sought, and so now education is moving into many different venues... such as homes.. where learning materials can be accessed from computers and the web".
+"Schools are not amenable to the customized education that is now sought, and so now education is moving into many different venues… such as homes.. where learning materials can be accessed from computers and the web".
 I find this depersonalization of education to be quite disturbing.
 In a subsequent section on relationships Collins/Halverson suggest that in the future students will be interacting with systems that have no understanding of them as individuals and will deal with them in a non-critical, impartial manner.
 I believe that in an ideal classroom the enthusiasm, passion and love for the subject matter the teacher brings into the environment can serve as a huge catalyst for inspiring students to learn.
 Why would a teacher be so excited about Oceanography, a student might ask?
 Being drawn into the expanding field of awe and wonder that a great teacher conveys is at the core of learning not just for performance but for the sake of learning itself.
 I would strongly argue that currently most computer and software systems are not endowed with sophisticated systems including real-time affective computing (emotional awareness) abilities resulting in an impoverished interaction model- something we can not afford when it comes to shaping young minds.

 In turn, it is clear that Collins/Halverson's vision of a global, networked classroom would be a dream in terms of embodying the human family's diversity of opinion and practice.
 I would still recommend the judicious application of technology to education.
 I've always been a big fan of using the best components of any system and integrating a cohesive whole from the parts.
 Real, physically-present teachers and the experience of a good classroom is much harder to digitize than we think.
 Although I do not doubt we will continue to revolutionize communication technology and that children should become literate in creating videos, animations, Web sites, programming, etc I find it interesting that Collins/Halverson vision of the future of education is comprised of hybrid techniques from current practice augmented by the older apprenticeship era model of education.

-> * * *
->
 > ### Posted by DL
 >
 > I agree that computers have a long way to go when compared to the "ideal" classroom, where the "ideal" teacher would inspire students to learn for the sake of learning and not for performance.
 However, your clear distinction made me wonder how often we have such ideal situations.
 And perhaps while computers may not be capable of some things, the advantages it provides (or the weight we place on its advantages) offsets its own disadvantages, and the disadvantages brought about from the all-to-common non-ideal classrooms and teachers.
 And you may agree that perhaps it isn't even the role of the computer to provide affective support (regardless of whether if it can or cannot); without teachers, I can see such a role being fulfilled by parents and other people in the child's community.
 >
-> > * * *
-> >
 > > ### Posted by VR
 > >
 > > I agree that parents and other people in the child's community could provide the affective support.
 > >
 > > Regarding educational technology: I am in support of bringing computers and robots into the classroom.
 However, I do feel like all factors need to be considered.
 When I stated the classroom experience can't be digitized I meant that, beyond contagious enthusiasm, a good teacher communicates with a wide range of non-verbal methods.
 Most telepresence systems currently do not include affordances for pointing/gesturing and body language.
 We should strive to design systems that enable and empower the user/student to go beyond the typical (current day) 2D representation of a person/avatar on a screen.
->
-> * * *

 > ### Posted by FG
 >